GSA/digitalgov.gov/content/sources/source_digitalgov.md

 # Copy and paste that full path here:
 # icon: "https://demo.digital.gov/img/icons/favicon.ico"

-# Weight control how these promos appear on the site
+# Weight: control how services appear across the site
 # 2 == will be part of the rotation on the homepage

 # 1 == will show on the all services page